-Table 44.
+Table 43.
 System Setup options-Passwords menu (continued)

-Passwords The system password is not prompted when the computer resumes from standby mode.
+Passwords The computer shuts down when the Esc key is pressed at the System Password prompt.
+The system password is not prompted when the computer resumes from standby mode.
 Dell Technologies recommends using the system password in situations where it is likely that a computer may be lost or stolen.
-M.2 PCIe SSD-0 The M.2 PCle SSD-0 password can be set to prevent unauthorized access of the data stored on the solid state drive.
-The computer prompts for the M.2 PCle SSD-0 password during boot in order to unlock the drive.
-A password-secured solid state drive stays locked even when removed from the computer or placed into another computer.
-It prevents an attacker from accessing data on the drive without authorization.
-The following rules and dependencies apply when the M.2 PCle SSD-0 Password option is used - • The M.2 PCle SSD-0 password option cannot be accessed when the solid state drive is disabled in the BIOS Setup.
-The computer shuts down when idle for approximately 10 minutes at the M.2 PCle SSD-0 password prompt.
-The computer shuts down after three incorrect attempts to enter the solid state drive password and treats the solid state drive as not available.
-The solid state drive does not accept password unlock attempts after five incorrect attempts to enter the M.2 PCle SSD-0 password from the BIOS Setup.
-The M.2 PCle SSD-0 password must be reset for the new password unlock attempts.
-The computer treats the solid state drive as not available when the Esc key is pressed at the M.2 PCle SSD-0 password prompt.
-The M.2 PCle SSD-0 password is not prompted when the computer resumes from standby mode.
-When the solid state drive is unlocked by the user before the computer goes into standby mode, it remains unlocked after the compute resumes from standby mode.
-If the system and M.2 PCle SSD-0 passwords are set to the same value, the solid state drive unlocks after the correct system password is entered.
-Dell Technologies recommends using a M.2 PCle SSD-0 password to protect unauthorized data access.
+M.2 PCIe SSD-1 The M.2 PCle SSD-1 password prevents the computer from booting to an operating system without entering the correct password.
+The following rules and dependencies apply when the System Password is used - The computer shuts down when idle for approximately 10 minutes at the system password prompt.
+The computer shuts down after three incorrect attempts to enter the system password.
+The computer shuts down when the Esc key is pressed at the System Password prompt.
+The system password is not prompted when the computer resumes from standby mode.
+Dell Technologies recommends using the system password in situations where it is likely that a computer may be lost or stolen.
 Password Configuration The Password Configuration page includes several options for changing the requirements of BIOS passwords.
-You can modify the minimum and maximum length of the passwords as well as require passwords to contain certain characte classes (upper case, lower case, digit, special character).
+You can modify the minimum and maximum length of the passwords as well as require passwords to contain certain character classes (upper case, lower case, digit, special character).
+When the Lower Case Letter option is enabled, the password requires at least one lower case letter.
 When the Upper Case Letter option is enabled, the password requires at least one upper case letter.
-When the Lower Case Letter option is enabled, the password requires at least one lower case letter.
 When the Digit option is enabled, the password requires at least one numeric digit.
-When the Special Character option is enabled, the password requires at least one special character from the set: !"#\$%&'()+,/:;<=>?@[\]^'{ }~.
-When setting Minimum Characters for password length, Dell Technologies recommends setting the minimum password length to at least eight characters.
-NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+When the Special Character option is enabled, the password requires at least one special character from the set: !"#\$%&'()+,/:;<=>?@[\]^ ${()}^{()}$ .
+When setting Minimum Characters for password length, Dell Technologies recommends setting the minimum password length to at least eight characters. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+Password Bypass The Password Bypass option allows the computer to reboot from the operating system without entering the system or hard drive password.
+If the computer has already booted to the operating system, it is presumed that the user has already entered the correct system or hard drive password. (i) NOTE: This option does not remove the requirement to enter the password after shutting down.
+By default, the Password Bypass option is disabled.
+For additional security, Dell Technologies recommends keeping the Password Bypass option enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Password Changes Allow Non-Admin Password Changes The Allow Non-Admin Password Changes option in BIOS Setup allows an end user to set or change the system or hard drive passwords without entering

-Table 44.
+Table 43.
 System Setup options-Passwords menu (continued)